Basis Number of Graphs Excluding Minors: Acknowledgements

 \section{Acknowledgements}

 We are deeply grateful to Babak Miraftab, Pat Morin and Yelena Yuditsky for very instructive exchanges, and for sharing with us their results once we learned that part of our respective works overlapped.
 Moreover, we thank Pat Morin for pointing to us a bound for Lemma \ref{lem:bn-small-separator} simplifying our original bound.
-We also thank Louis Esperet for some useful discussion, that lead in particular to a simplification of our initial proof of Corollary \ref{coro: tw-dual}.
+We also Louis Esperet for some useful discussion, that lead in particular to a simplification of our initial proof of Corollary \ref{coro: tw-dual}, and Nathan Bowler for showing us a proof that infinite planar graphs have basis number at most $4$.